sycherng/reactjs101/Ch10/react-router-redux-node-isomorphic-javascript-open-cook.md

 // API Route
 const app = new Express();
 const apiRoutes = Express.Router();
-// 設定 JSON Web Token 的 secret variable app.set('superSecret', config.secret); // secret variable
+// configure secret variable for JSON Web Token app.set('superSecret', config.secret); // secret variable
-// 使用者登入 API ，依據使用 email 和 密碼去驗證，若成功則回傳一個認證 token（時效24小時）我們把它存在 cookie 中，方便前後端存取。這邊我們先不考慮太多資訊安全的議題
-apiRoutes.post('/login', function(req, res) {
+// User login API, validated with email and password, if successful returns a validation token (good for 24 hours) we save it in cookie, so it is convenient for front- and back-end to save and access.
+Here we will not make too many considerations for information security related topics apiRoutes.post('/login', function(req, res) {
   // find the user
   User.findOne({